 The number one barrier to buying a pair of Tieks is the price.
 Trust me, I get it.

 If you’re reading this post or any other reviews of Tieks, you’re probably curious if a simple ballet flat can really be worth all the hype – and the price.
 Tieks cost $175 per pair, after all!
 (Prints cost even more!)
 This isn’t pocket change for most of us and is a bit scary when it’s time to hit the ‘Checkout’ button.

 I was nervous too before I bought my first pair in April 2016.
 As I was saving up for a seven-month trip around the U.S. and Europe, I didn’t have money to spend on a pair of flats that couldn’t hold up to cobbled streets, stone staircases, and a whole lot of museums.

-I decided to take the risk and invest in Tieks, and I couldn’t be more pleased with my purchase.
+I decided to take the risk and buy Tieks, and I couldn’t be more pleased with my purchase.
 Despite being a big investment, my Tieks are potentially one of the most cost-savvy wardrobe pieces!
 In fact, I’ve since bought two more pairs!